dsoprea/PySecure/README.md

 EasySsh
 -------

-We always recommend the use of the connect_ssh and connect_sftp calls mentioned above, as they are meant to be used with a "with" block, and will automatically be cleaned-up properly.
+We always recommend the use of the connect_ssh_with_cb and connect_sftp_with_cb calls mentioned above, as they are meant to be used with a context-manager ("with") block, and will automatically be cleaned-up properly.
 However, this strategy makes it impossible to keep a connection open while passing control back to the caller of the function, and therefoe requires that a new, subsequent connection is opened for the next operation.

 Whereas the above strategy relies on the use of a callback when the SSH or SFTP session(s) are ready, we also provide the EasySsh class to make it easy to open